 Health Benefits With No Psychoactive Effect

-Unlike THC, the cannabis compound that causes a psychoactive effect, CBD interacts with components of the brain and body in a non-intoxicating manner.
-CBD works with the body’s Endocannabinoid System, helping to restore and promote optimal cell and body function.
+Unlike THC, the cannabis compound that causes a psychoactive effect, cannabidiol and other cannabinoids interact with components of the brain and body in a non-intoxicating manner.
+Cannabinoids works with the body’s Endocannabinoid System, helping to restore and promote optimal cell and body function.
 A few of the benefits from a daily regimen of hemp oil include:

 - Ease of body discomfort and tension